ovh/venom/executors/web/README.md

   * `WARN`: In this mode, you can see warning
   * `INFO`: In this mode, you can see all methods called
   * `DEBUG`: In this mode, you can see all interactions between web driver and browser
+* binaryPath: Binary path of browser, if path is not defined, use default path
+* driverPath: Driver path, if path is not defined, use current directory
+* driverPort: Port to run driver, if port is not defined, use driver default port

 ## Action
 Action allow to manipulate browser